 Lou's interest in architecture revealed itself at a very young age.
 Playing in his father's lumber yard as a child, Lou would toy with scrap materials and draw on discarded blueprints.
 He later taught himself lessons in constructability on his paperboy route.
 Intersecting with constant construction projects at the local junior college, Lou would cut through campus on his bike to check in on projects being constructed.
 Through his personal investigations, he learned about how materials fit together and the layers of structure required to create a whole.

-The rate of technological change has shifted work style and approach drastically throughout Lou's career.
+Through a 40-year career, Lou has seen a lot of change in his tenure.
+The biggest shift has been the rate of technological change and it's impact on work style and approach.
 He's fascinated by the ways technology has changed the profession and by the creativity employed by his team members in using these technologies.